vuw-research-computing/raapoi-docs/README.md

 	INFO    -  Copying 'H:\GIT_HUB\raapoi-docs\site' to 'gh-pages' branch and pushing to GitHub.
 	INFO    -  Your documentation should shortly be available at: https://vuw-research-computing.github.io/raapoi-docs/
 	```
 1. Visit the <a href="https://vuw-research-computing.github.io/raapoi-docs/">live site</a> to check changes have propagated as expected, and make any 	     further adjustments as required by repeating above steps.
+(It may take a minute or two for the changes to appear).

 	That's it!
 If editing multiple files, a good option may be to make local changes on all the required files first, then these steps only need be worked through once.
 (The downside is you'll have less granular commit history and lose the ability to easily reverse some changes made).